shiny-eel/messenger-launch-omnibox/README.md

 - **No Login Needed**.
 As long as messenger.com works for you normally, Mail will too.

 #### How It Works
-Every time you click on a chat in messenger.com, Mail *learns* the name and address of that specific conversation.
+Every time you open messenger.com, Mail *learns* the names and urls of loaded conversations.
 (Don't worry - Mail won't spy on the content of the chat).
 Then, whenever you activate Mail by typing `m [space]` into your Omnibox, Mail will suggest to you chats based on what it's learnt!

 From there, it's easy to select a suggestion, hit `[enter/return]`, and be taken straight to the conversation you were thinking about.